View Helen Kansteiner's Obituary on emissourian.com and share memories

 |

+She is survived by one son, Dr. John Kansteiner and wife Dorothy, Washington; one daughter, Kathleen Fuemmeler and husband Scotty, Armstrong; two grandchildren, Michael (Sarah) Kansteiner and David (Debbie) Kansteiner; one granddaughter-in-law, Leanna Thomson; one step-granddaughter, Shelby Fuemmeler; six great-grandchildren; one step-great-grandchild; and two sisters, Darlene Shampine, St. Charles, and Doris Hopper, Avon Park, Fla.

+Joyce was preceded in death by her husband, Russel Kansteiner; one grandson, William Thomson; and two brothers, Marvin Glear and Robert Glear.

-A funeral service for Helen "Joyce" Kansteiner, 90, Union, was held Friday, Dec.
-20, at 11 a.m. at St. Paul Lutheran Church, Union.
+Visitation was held Friday, Dec.
+20, from 10 to 11 a.m. at St. Paul Lutheran Church, Union, with a funeral service following at 11 a.m.

 Burial followed in the church cemetery.